350th Air Refueling Squadron: Reserve organization

+In 1948, Continental Air Command assumed responsibility for managing reserve and Air National Guard units from ADC.
 President Truman’s reduced 1949 defense budget required reductions in the number of Air Force units.
+In May 1949, the Air Force reorganized its operational reserve forces into 25 wings located at 23 reserve training centers, a reduction of 18 training centers.
 As a result, the 350th was inactivated as reserve flying operations at Columbia ceased.